Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ManageModels.md

 // Create a new model to store in the account

 Uri trainingFileUri = new Uri("<trainingFileUri>");
-BuildModelOperation operation = client.StartBuildModel(trainingFileUri, DocumentBuildMode.Template);
+BuildModelOperation operation = client.BuildModel(WaitUntil.Completed, trainingFileUri, DocumentBuildMode.Template);
-Response<DocumentModel> operationResponse = await operation.WaitForCompletionAsync();
-DocumentModel model = operationResponse.Value;
+DocumentModel model = operation.Value;

 // Get the model that was just created
 DocumentModel newCreatedModel = client.GetModel(model.ModelId);